SpenceKonde/megaTinyCore/megaavr/libraries/Comparator/README.md

 ## stop()
 Method for stopping the analog comparator; this clears only the enable bit, everything else is left in place.
-Optionally instead call `stop(true)` to also reenable digital input on the pins used.
-This is only necessaery if you plan to call digitalRead() on them after disabling the analog comparator (which seems an uncommon use case if they have an analog voltage connected to them!), and costs about 100 bytes of flash on a 1-series part (less on 0-series)
+Optionally instead call `stop(true)` to also re-enable digital input on the pins used.
+This is only necessary if you plan to call digitalRead() on them after disabling the analog comparator (which seems an uncommon use case if they have an analog voltage connected to them!), and costs about 100 bytes of flash on a 1-series part (less on 0-series)

 ##### Usage
 ```c++